Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **S2002**: Property `"name"`of the `"Resource"` model *SHOULD NOT* be required and it must be marked as readOnly.
 The name of the Resource is specified as a path parameter.
 There is no need to require the customer to specify it in the body parameter as well.

-- [ ] **S2003**: If a swagger spec has a "fully" pageable operation and a "single-page" only operation then the generated code in C# will generate Page1.cs and Page.cs.
+- [ ] **S2003**: If a swagger specification has a "fully" pageable operation and a "single-page" only operation then the generated code in C# will generate Page1.cs and Page.cs.
 They will differ on nextLink.
 To avoid this it is best advised that all the operations *SHOULD* defined as "fully" pageable in the specification.

 - [ ] **S2004**: Produces and Consumes global arrays *SHOULD* have "application/json" as the supported MIME-TYPE.
 If the operation needs to have a different one then it can override it.

 ## Operational - Swagger Checklist ##

-- [ ] **M3000**: Swagger authoring *MUST NOT* be assigned to engineers who do not have an intimate knowledge of a service endpoint and its developer experience to avoid feeding inefficiencies into teams that focus on Azure developer experiences and the rest of the Azure eco system.
+- [ ] **M3000**: Swagger authoring *MUST NOT* be assigned to engineers who do not have an intimate knowledge of a service endpoint and its developer experience to avoid feeding inefficiencies into teams that focus on Azure developer experiences and the rest of the Azure eco-system.

 - [ ] **M3001**: Each operation described in a Swagger specification *MUST* be tested prior to opening a pull request against the preview/master branch of the [Azure REST API Specs](https://github.com/azure/azure-rest-api-specs/) GitHub repo.

 ## Documentation - Swagger Checklist ##

-- [ ] **M4000**: Every operation, model defintion, model property, parameter, response status codes *MUST* have accurate and meaningful description about it in the description property of that entity.
+- [ ] **M4000**: Every operation, model definition, model property, parameter, response status codes *MUST* have accurate and meaningful description about it in the description property of that entity.
 It *MUST NOT* be over or under described.

 - [ ] **M4001**: Descriptions *MUST* NOT contain spelling errors, grammatical errors, run off sentences and dummy texts.